This is an article from last fall. I am posting it again so newcomers to my blog can read about the Lord’s amazing work in my life!

 Many years later, I met a woman whom I thought was the answer to my loneliness.
 She was not.
 Our marriage got off to a rocky start and never recovered.
 My wife’s discontentment with me caused a renewal of past anxieties inside me that caused much conflict in our relationship.

-My counselor at the time diagnosed my symptoms as PTSD; he said my panic attacks stemmed from unresolved fears from long ago, especially during the tumultuous years of my second pastorate and conflict at home.
-Remarriage and the problems in our relationship had reopened and aggravated old wounds buried inside me.
+My counselor diagnosed my symptoms as PTSD; he said my panic attacks stemmed from unresolved fears from long ago, especially during the tumultuous years of my second pastorate and conflict at home.
+Remarriage and the problems in our relationship had reopened and aggravated old wounds buried deep inside me.

 It was the perfect storm.
 I came into the marriage with buried anxieties from my past and my wife entered with high expectations stemming from deep wounds in her previous marriage.
 My struggles shattered her trust in me; her angry response to my issues and frequent verbal abuse inflamed my PTSD symptoms.
 She wanted what she had with her previous husband, which I could not give her.